• Art magazine

 Practical example: The sound installation that speaks

-Look at this post on Instagram
+See this post on Instagram

-A post shared by Creative Code Art (@CreativeCodeart)
+A post shared by Creative Code Art (@creativecodeart)

-Challenges in cooperation
+Challenges in collaboration

 Artistic freedom through flexible technologies